getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/sourcemaps.md

 ~/scripts/script.min.js.map
 ```

-Alternately you can specify which files to upload, i.e.
+Alternately you can specify which files to upload.
+For example:

 ```
 sentry-cli releases files VERSION upload-sourcemaps script.min.js script.min.js.map --url-prefix '~/scripts'
 ```

-You can also upload it with the fully qualified URL i.e.
+You can also upload it with the fully qualified URL.
+For example:
 ```
 sentry-cli releases files VERSION upload-sourcemaps . --url-prefix 'http://localhost:8000/scripts'
 ```